atlas-php/core/docs/Packages.md

 # Atlas Core — Package Integration Guide

 This document explains how to integrate `atlas-php/core` into other Atlas packages so every project shares the same testing harness, configuration conventions, and service-provider behaviors.
+For a full repo-style walkthrough, see the [Package Implementation Example](./Example.md).

 ## Testing with `PackageTestCase`